QuantumSpawner/ray_tracing_wgpu/README.md

 - [cgmath](https://docs.rs/cgmath/latest/cgmath): Math library for graphics applications.
 - [encase](https://docs.rs/encase/latest/encase): Utility library that serializes Rust structures to conform to WebGPU memory alignment requirements.

+Additionally, the integration with WebAssembly (WASM) means not only can it run natively on the desktop, but it can also be compiled to WebAssembly for running in the browser.

+### WebGPU

+WebGPU is the modern replacement of WebGL for graphics programming in the browser.
+And its implementation in Rust [wgpu](https://wgpu.rs), is one of the most mature and cross-platform graphics libraries available in Rust.

+Both the rendering and compute pipelines of WebGPU are used in this project where the compute pipeline is used for ray tracing calculations, and passing the results via storage buffers to the rendering pipeline for displaying the final image.

 ### Graphics

-This project implements all ray tracing features in [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html), including three types of materials (lambertian, metal, and dielectric), and rendering spheres.
+This project implements all ray tracing features in [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html), including three types of materials (lambertian, metal, and dielectric), and rendering spheres.

-To be continued...

-### Web Compatibility

-TDB
+Additionally, it implements bounding volume hierarchy (BVH) for acceleration, which is a necessity with the added feature of rendering models built from triangles.

 ## References